shajishali/AI-enhanced-trading-signal-engine/backtesting_DB.md

 ## Acceptance Criteria
 - 100% coverage for 2020-01-01 → 2025-09-30 for chosen timeframes (at least 1h and 1d) across all supported symbols.
 - Backtests never use synthetic data; services error clearly if data is missing.
-- Monthly (and daily incremental) updates maintain ≥99% completeness.
+- Hourly (and daily backup) updates maintain ≥99% completeness up to 1 hour before current time.
 - Data retention respects storage policy while preserving backtest reproducibility.

 ---